microsoft/vcpkg-docs/vcpkg/consume/caching-workflow-identity-federation.md

 ::: zone pivot="shell-cmd"

-Generating the end date with cmd is impractical; please choose powershell or bash.
+>[!NOTE]
+> These instructions are impractical with 'CMD', please choose 'PowerShell' or 'Bash' at the top
+> of the page.

 ::: zone-end